Dn-a/flutter_tags/README.md

 )
 ```

 You can add any custom value in `customData` field, you can retrieve this later.
-A good example: store and documentId from Firestore.
+A good example: store an id from Firestore document.

 ### Simple usage
 ```dart